Clinical manifestations, diagnosis, and treatment of tularemia

 - Pettersson T, Nyberg P, Nordström D, Riska H. Similar pleural fluid findings in pleuropulmonary tularemia and tuberculous pleurisy.
 Chest 1996; 109:572.

 - Hodges LS, Penn RL.
-Francisella tularensis (Tularemia) as an agent of tularemia.
-In: Principles and Practice of Infectious Diseases, 7th Ed, Mandell GL, Bennett JE, Dolin R. (Eds), Churchill Livingstone, Philadelphia 2010. p.3971.
+Francisella tularensis (Tularemia) as an agent of bioterrorism.
+In: Principles and Practice of Infectious Diseases, 7th Ed, Mandell GL, Bennett JE, Dolin R (Eds), Churchill Livingstone, Philadelphia 2010. p.3971.

 - Syrjälä H, Karvonen J, Salminen A. Skin manifestations of tularemia: a study of 88 cases in northern Finland during 16 years (1967-1983).
 Acta Derm Venereol 1984; 64:513.